-- With a plugin you can create a new Twig tag, that can be used by a theme developer in the frontend (similar to a shortcut in WordPress).
+- You can create a new Twig tag that can be used by a theme developer in the front end (similar to a shortcode in WordPress).

 Your Assumed Knowledge

 To create a plugin, you should have a deeper understanding of PHP development.
-Let's try it that way:
+We're operating under the following assumptions:

 - You know how to work with events in PHP: I think you can skip this tutorial :)

-Object orientation and namespacing are really required, so if you are not familiar with that, then start to learn it today.
-Object orientation is standard in PHP nowadays and there are dozens of good tutorials.
+Object orientation and namespacing are really required, so if you are not familiar with that, then start to learning today.
+Object orientated code is standard in PHP nowadays, and there are dozens of good tutorials.

 How To Learn

-If you are familiar with plugin development, flat file systems and event driven programming, than the documentation is enough to get started.
-TYPEMILL has its own concept, but it still works pretty similar to other modern systems like Statamic, Kirby or Grav.
+If you are familiar with plugin development, flat file systems, and event driven programming, then the documentation is enough to get started.
+TYPEMILL has its own way of doing things, but it still works pretty similarly to other modern systems like Statamic, Kirby, or Grav.

 If you are new to flat file systems and plugin development, then you should start with the tutorial.
 In the tutorial, you will learn how to create the cookie consent plugin step by step.
-The tutorial is pretty basic and detailed, so that beginners have a good chance to master it.
+The tutorial is pretty basic and detailed, so that beginners can master it.

 Before you start

 In Version 1.1.X, the plugin system is pretty basic and still under development.
-You will probably have to adjust your plugins as the plugin system of TYPEMILL evoles over the time.
-If you miss something in the current plugin system (e.g. some events), feel free to post it on github.
+You will probably have to adjust your plugins as the plugin system of TYPEMILL evolves over time.
+If you miss something in the current plugin system (e.g. some events), feel free to post about it on GitHub.